 However, the fact that the WHO downgraded the virus doesn’t mean that it’s disappeared.
 Officials have said that the virus is no less important.
 They’ve also said that they would be working on a long-term response to controlling the Zika virus.
 The WHO has stated that Zika outbreaks are still an ongoing issue, even though they had downgraded the emergency state of the virus.

-The causes of the virus
+The Causes of the Virus

-Ongoing research into the virus
+Ongoing Research into the Virus

-In addition to this, travelers are being advised to continue taking precautions when they travel to countries or areas where outbreaks have taken place.
-For people such as pregnant women, this is particularly important due to the risk of the virus being spread from mother to baby.
+In addition, travelers should continue taking precautions when traveling to areas where outbreaks have taken place.
+For some people, such as pregnant women, this is particularly important due to the risk of the virus spreading from mother to baby.